jsmidt/QuantPy/README.md

 A framework for quantitative finance in python.

 **Disclaimer:** This is a *very* alpha project.
 It is not ready to be used and won't be for a while.
-In fact, the author is still ver much learning what such a framework needs to entail.
+In fact, the author is still very much learning what such a framework needs to entail.
 However, if you consider yourself a helpful soul contributions of any type are more then welcome.

 Contributions Welcome.
 ----------------------